-Daniel H. Silverman is an Associate and a member of the Antitrust Practice Group at Cohen Milstein, having joined the firm in 2012.
-Mr. Silverman has prosecuted class actions on behalf of both consumers and employees in a variety of industries in courts around the country.
+Daniel H. Silverman is a Partner in Cohen Milstein's Antitrust practice, where he prosecutes class actions on behalf of consumers, small businesses, and employees in a variety of industries in courts around the country.

-Prior to joining the firm, Mr. Silverman served as the Executive Director of Legal Economics, LLC, a Cambridge, Massachusetts-based firm specializing in the analysis of complex economic issues related to legal issues.
+Prior to joining the firm in 2012, Mr. Silverman served as the Executive Director of Legal Economics, LLC, a Cambridge, Massachusetts-based firm specializing in the analysis of complex economic issues related to legal issues.
 At Legal Economics, he supported expert economic testimony in a variety of antitrust matters involving horizontal price-fixing, mergers, and loyalty discounts in industries ranging from health care and computer hardware to live music promotion.
 His experience at Legal Economics provides him with unique insight into the inner workings of expert testimony in antitrust matters.
 In addition, Mr. Silverman has represented public sector clients before the Federal Energy Regulatory Commission, state public utility commissions, and federal appellate courts.

 Mr. Silverman is a magna cum laude graduate of Brown University, with a B.S. in Physics, where he was elected to Phi Beta Kappa.
 He earned a J.D., magna cum laude, from Harvard Law School.
 In law school, he served as a Managing Editor of the Harvard Environmental Law Review.
 Mr. Silverman also served as a summer associate at the U.S. Department of Justice in the Environment and Natural Resources Division, Law and Policy Section.